Chhath Puja is a 4-day long festival dedicated to the worship of the God Sun. In 2023, Chhath Puja will be celebrated between 17-20 November

 Day 3: Sandhya Arghya

-The third day of Chhath Puja is called Sandhya Arghya, which is the most important day of the festival.
+The third day of Chath Puja is called Sandhya Arghya, which is the most important day of the festival.
 On this day, devotees offer prayers to the setting sun and the rising moon.
 They prepare offerings of fruits, sweets, and traditional delicacies, and offer them to the Sun God and Chhathi Maiya.

 Day 4: Usha Arghya

-On the final day of Chhath Puja, the devotees go to the riverbank early in the morning to offer ‘arghya’ or water to the rising sun.
+On the final day of Chath Puja, the devotees go to the riverbank early in the morning to offer ‘arghya’ or water to the rising sun.
 They offer special food and pray for the well-being of their family.

 Chhath Puja is a festival that celebrates the essence of life and the importance of the Sun God in Hindu mythology.
 It is a time when families come together to seek blessings and celebrate the harvest season.
 The festival is also a way to promote social harmony and unity, as people from all walks of life participate in the celebrations.